Arthur151/ROMP/docs/config_guide.md

 ###### save_mesh:

-if save the mesh results, please set it to True.
+If you'd like to save the mesh results, please set it to True.
 The obj files will be saved to demo_image_folder+\_results.

 ###### save_centermap:

-if save the estimated Center maps, please set it to True.
+If you'd like to save the estimated Center maps, please set it to True.
 The visualized images will be save to demo_image_folder+\_results.

 ###### save_dict_results:

-if save the estimated parameters, please set it to True.
+If you'd like to save the estimated parameters, please set it to True.
 They will be save to demo_image_folder+\.npz.
 ```bash
 ## load the results
 np.load('/path/to/*.npz',allow_pickle=True)['results'][()]